-- 1. During the semester prior to the last semester of required course work, the DNP program coordinator ensures via transcript review that: - a.
+1. During the semester prior to the last semester of required course work, the DNP program coordinator ensures via transcript review that:

+- a.
 Student's prior DNP core coursework as outlined on the Program of Study is completed at a satisfactory level; and - b.
 No incomplete courses from prior semesters remain. - 2.
-The DNP program coordinator then schedules the Comprehensive Exam during the last semester of required course work completion. - 3.
-The examination will cover the following DNP Essentials:
+The DNP program coordinator then schedules the Comprehensive Exam during the last semester of required course work completion.
+Exams must be proctored. - 3.
+The examination will cover the following DNP Essentials: - a.
+Informatics - b.
+DNP Advanced Practice Role c.
+Ethics d.

-a.
-Informatics

-d.
 Healthcare Policy